JessicaTegner/pypandoc/README.md

 1. Before implementing, please open an issue for discussion.
 2. Make sure you have tests for the new logic.
 3. Make sure your code passes `flake8 pypandoc.py tests.py`
 4. Add yourself to contributors at `README.md` unless you are already there.
 In that case tweak your contributions.

+Note that for citeproc tests to pass you'll need to have [pandoc-citeproc](https://github.com/jgm/pandoc-citeproc) installed.

+> IMPORTANT!
+Currently Travis build is a bit broken.
+If you have any idea on how to debug that, please see [#55](https://github.com/bebraw/pypandoc/issues/55).

 ## Contributors